Metal Search

 • Metal die casting

 Until 1920, tungsten was known as an ideal steel alloying element and was used as a filament in incandescent lamps.
-In 1935, the first tungsten heavy metal alloys were produced, and the next 40 years marked its exponential industrial demand.
-Today, despite the COVID-19 crisis, the tungsten market is booming and is expected to experience an exponential rise in the future.
+In 1935, the first tungst0en heavy metal alloys were produced, and the next 40 years marked its exponential industrial demand.
+Electrical circuit components often relied on these strong metals for their durability and conductivity.

-Industrial Metal Service specializes in supplying metals such as tungsten, titanium, aluminum, and steel to machine shops, fabricators, and manufacturers in the San Francisco Bay Area and nationwide.
-We sell new metals and the strongest metals sourced straight from U.S. mills, and we also offer verified metal remnants, which can provide considerable savings to those who need to maintain tight budgets.
+We sell new metals and the strongest metals sourced straight from U.S. mills, and we also offer verified metal remnants, which can provide considerable savings to those who need to maintain tight budgets while still requiring high-performance materials.

 Published by IMS Team